neilmcdonagh1985/animal_list_app/README.md

 <img width="600" alt="Screenshot 2019-11-11 at 17 05 35" src="https://user-images.githubusercontent.com/51781302/68606125-ab672500-04a5-11ea-9ee6-e3e2cff6af39.png">

-If you would like to see this app in actions, please follow these instructions:
+If you would like to see this app in action, please follow these instructions:

 Fork and Clone, then from the terminal, in the route folder: